 ||Attend workshops that will provide tips on ways to succeed in class.

-I, agree to actively participate in Shippensburg University’s ASP/ACT 101 Program, thereby fulfilling the student responsibilities as stated above.
-In exchange, Shippensburg University pledges to support the ASP/ACT 101 Program through the fulfillment of the University’s responsibilities.
+I, agree to actively participate in Shippensburg University’s ACT 101 Program, thereby fulfilling the student responsibilities as stated above.
+In exchange, Shippensburg University pledges to support the ACT 101 Program through the fulfillment of the University’s responsibilities.
 This form must be completed annually.